MicrosoftDocs/azure-docs/articles/communication-services/concepts/analytics/insights/voice-and-video-insights.md

 ## Prerequisites

 - In order to take advantage of Workbooks, follow the instructions outlined in [Enable Logging with Azure Monitor](../enable-logging.md).
-You need to enable `Operational Authentication Logs`, `Call Summary Logs`, `Call Diagnostic Logs`.
+You need to enable all logs for the best experience.
 - To use Workbooks, you need to send your logs to a [Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-overview) destination.

 ## Accessing Azure Insights for Communication Services